Battle of Samothrace (1698)

 The Battle of Samothrace was an inconclusive battle which took place on 20 September 1698 near the island of Samothrace, during the Sixth Ottoman–Venetian War.
-It was fought between Venice on one side, and the Ottoman Empire with its Tripolitanian, Egyptian, and Tunisian vassals on the other.
+It was fought between Venice on one side, and the Ottoman Empire with its Tripolitanian and Tunisian vassals on the other.
 Venetian casualties were 299 killed and 622 wounded.
-Although it resulted in a stalemate, the Battle of Samothrace is notable as being the last significant battle of the Great Turkish War.
+Although it resulted in a stalemate, the Battle of Samothrace is notable as the last significant battle of the Great Turkish War.